Panetta, defense industry meet as huge cost cuts loom

 "We've got to work our way through this," he said.
 "As tight as the money is today, it's going to be tighter in five years."

-Wes Bush, chief executive of Northrop Grumman Corp, lauded Panetta for his honesty and leadership at a difficult time, and noting that both sides were working hard to make weapons systems more affordable.
+Wes Bush, chief executive of Northrop Grumman Corp (NOC.N), lauded Panetta for his honesty and leadership at a difficult time, and noting that both sides were working hard to make weapons systems more affordable.

 "That is the place we're all working toward," Bush told Reuters after unveiling a $2 million project with Conservational International aimed at getting more young people interested in careers in science, technology, engineering and math.